-Mose Allison is not just a superior talent as an instrumentalist and singer, but also as a songwriter.
+Mose Allison was not just a superior talent as an instrumentalist and singer, but also as a songwriter.
 His songs have been covered by jazz artists as well as by rock musicians such as the Who, the Clash, Leon Russell, Bonnie Raitt, and Van Morrison.
-Adept in both the blues and jazz, he defies categorization and has been a major influence on musicians regardless of genre for more than 50 years.
+Adept in both the blues and jazz, he defied categorization and was a major influence on musicians regardless of genre for more than 50 years.

 Allison was born on November 11, 1927, on his grandfather's farm near the village of Tippo in the Mississippi Delta.
 He started playing piano at the age of five, learned trumpet in school, and at a young age began composing his own songs.
 His first musical influences were country blues artists whom he heard on the jukebox at the Tippo service station.
 Other influences include Louis Armstrong, Fats Waller, Duke Ellington, Louis Jordan, and Nat “King” Cole.

 In 1946 he joined the United States Army and became a member of the 179th Army Ground Forces Band, playing both piano and trumpet.
 After leaving the service, Allison earned his BA degree in English and philosophy at Louisiana State University in 1952, at the same time playing gigs in the area.
 Allison discovered Bartok and other contemporary classical composers and began to concentrate more on his piano playing.